Teach For Australia and Wesfarmers are pleased to announce a further two year extension to their community partnership.

 “Working in the legal industry highlighted the role that negative childhood experiences and social inequities play in the future of a young person.
 I applied to the TFA program as an opportunity to work more proactively and positively with young people and to more deeply understand how inequity impacts young people in contexts outside of the metropolitan one I grew up in.”

-A highlight of her new career is the relationships Emma has formed her students who continue to “surprise and inspire me with their resilience and perspectives on the world”.
+A highlight of her new career is the relationships Emma has formed her students.

 Emma stayed on in Kalgoorlie-Boulder after finishing the Leadership Development Program and is now teaching HASS subjects for Grades 7-10 at another TFA partner school, Kalgoorlie-Boulder Community High School.